 According to Geneva Foundation for Medical Education and Research, there are two main criteria to think of when we distinguish interviews.
 These are:

-- Semi-structured (questions are predetermined, but researcher is at liberty to be use informal language and tweak wording)
+- Semi-structured (questions are predetermined, but the researcher is at liberty to use informal language and tweak wording)

-- In-depth (questions aren’t predetermined, conversation relies mostly on one’s subjective point of view/opinion).
+- In-depth (questions aren’t predetermined, the conversation relies mostly on one’s subjective point of view/opinion).